kingsor/mosquitto-compose/README.md

 The config file is in the file [mosquito.conf](./config/mosquitto.conf)

-By default we activated the log and data persistance (logs are in the `log` folder, and data are stored in a docker volume).
+By default it's activated the log and data persistance (logs are in the `log` folder, and data are stored in a docker volume).

 ## Authentication